-Why Facebook Advertising is Challenging Google AdWords
+Facebook Advertising, VS. Google AdWords

 Facebook advertising has developed what some might view as a competitive advantage through likes and interests.
 For example, let’s say you want to sell search engine optimization in San Diego.
-On Facebook you can target the following:
+On Facebook, you can target the following:

 The class asked me, “Can’t we do this through Google advertising?”
 My answer, “Ummm… Sorta.”
 Google works a little differently.
-First, lets define our mediums.
+First, let’s define our mediums.
 We have the Google Display Network.
-In this network you can run text ads, image ads and video ads on other websites offering Google advertising.
+In this network, you can run text ads, image ads, and video ads on other websites offering Google advertising.
 Then we have the search network.
 The search network displays ads after someone uses Google to perform a search.
 Both of these advertising options can be run through the Google AdWords interface.

 According to Google, “With the AdWords Placement Tool, you can pick your preferences in up to three different demographic categories.
 The system will analyze your preferences and create a list of available Google Network sites that are popular with that audience.
 If you select multiple demographics, the AdWords system will look for sites that match all of your preferences.
 For instance, you might ask the Placement Tool to look for sites popular with users who have children, or for sites popular with men earning a high income.
 The Placement Tool will then return a list of sites whose audience tends to match those demographic descriptions.”

 The ability to filter websites by demographic and keyword relevance is a welcomed feature in AdWords.
 While that is the case, Google still lacks the power of being able to target on the granular level that Facebook offers.
-Likes, interest, age, sex, relationship and education on a person by person basis in the eyes of many marketers trump general Google Display Network website tendencies.
+Likes, interest, age, sex, relationship, and education on a person by person basis in the eyes of many marketers trump general Google Display Network website tendencies.

 In summary, Facebook has created specific user information that is valuable to advertisers.
 This has resulted in a percentage of advertising dollars shifting from Google AdWords campaigns to Facebook Ads.
 While this is the case, Google is not the type to be left behind.
 With the new Google + initiative, Google is collecting more user information than ever.
-If they are successful and smart in this endeavor, they may just have the info they need to take the power back from Facebook.
+If they are successful and smart in this endeavor, they may just have the info they need to take power back from Facebook.
 Finally, it should be noted that certain advertising mediums work better for specific campaigns.
 Make sure you are always testing.
-While Facebook likes and interest may give your the targeting you need to convert in some situations, a Google Display Network site with a clear demographic may work better in others.
+While Facebook likes and interests may give you the targeting you need to convert in some situations, a Google Display Network site with a clear demographic may work better in others.